aphasia-apps/main-concept/README.md

 -   /inst: Holds resources for the app made available at app/www/…
 -   /man: Holds documentation for functions. fairly minimal.
 -   /dev: Holds developer functions
+-   /tests: Holds files to test the app for breaking changes.
 -   The list of dependencies can be found in the DESCRIPTION file.
 -   License can be found in the LICENSE.md file
 -   app.R is used to upload the app to shinyapps.io